 I know this is not possible for everyone to do all the time.
 But the point is to find what works for you and your body.
-What makes you feel your best.
-Sleep is important!
+Really tap into what makes you feel your best.

 Want to have better mornings?
 Read this!